Headtrip Vol. 01, No. 01 / 1989

-Headtrip (subtitled for the Tainted Intellectual) was a 20+ page photocopied fullsized 'zine which focused in on all of my interests as an 18-year old boy: bizarre forms of music, comics, movies and art.
-I published the first issue in September 1989 in Windsor, ON, Canada, and with it, I established myself rather quickly within the small international press 'scene'.
-The zine was made available locally in stores (mostly on a consignment basis), yet the majority of copies were distributed through the mail to interested parties.
-New issues came out periodically, and were generally met with a great response.
+Headtrip (subtitled For The Tainted Intellectual) was a 20+ page photocopied zine which focused in on all of my interests as an 18-year old: bizarre forms of music, comics, movies and art.
+I published the first issue in September 1989 in Windsor, ON, Canada, and with it, I established myself rather quickly within the small press community that was developing internationally, anchored around the zine/DIY networking publication, Factsheet Five.
+The zine was made available locally in stores (largely on a consignment basis), yet the majority of copies were distributed through the mail to interested parties worldwide.
+New issues came out periodically, and were generally met with a positive response.

 The Crown Attorney provided equally damning evidence about the project and its effect on society in general.
-It was a game of point-counterpoint at the sake of taxpayers money.
+It was a game of point/counterpoint at the sake of taxpayers money.

 • For a summary of the verdict, see: R. vs Laliberte [1992] O.J.
 No. 1346